mojighahar/kidneed-front/CONTRIBUTING.md

 ## CORE

-for your convenience and be able to contribute to the projects in one day in parallel we developed some part of the app earlier.
+We developed some parts of the app earlier for your convenience, and we think it should be enough to start contributing to the projects.

-the `src/core` directory include all our developed part of the app. what you need to know is that there are 6 package that you can use in your development.
+The `src/core` directory includes all our developed parts of the app.
+You need to know that there are six local packages that you can use in your development.

 - @kidneed/containers
 - @kidneed/hooks